+Myanmar (LDC) Fertilizer

-Iyanmar (LDC) ertilizer ISD 236,171 ISD 117,600 (Loan) ISD 118,571
+USD 236,171 USD 117,600 (Loan)

+Counterpart Contribution USD 118,571

 The performance of the agriculture sector in Myanmar is highly dependent upon soil quality.
 An analysis of the strengths, weaknesses, opportunities and threats (SWOT analysis) reveals that Myanmar is on a positive track to achieve improved fertilizer use management with attention to balanced fertilizer use achieved through sound recommendations and improved knowledge flows.
-The Swanyee project aims to complement the strategy of 'Expansion of integrated soil fertility management (ISFM)'2 with increased farmer use of organic and on-farm waste materials.
-As it stands now, there are many distributors of chemical fertilizers in Myanmar, but only a few of them are engaged in th supply of natural and bio fertilizers.
-The Swanyee Group is active in selling organi agricultural inputs mainly to small holder farmers in Myanmar.
+The Swanyee project aims to complement the strategy of 'Expansion of integrated soil fertility management (ISFM)' with increased farmer use of organic and on-farm waste materials.

+As it stands now, there are many distributors of chemical fertilizers in Myanmar, but only a few of them are engaged in the supply of natural and bio fertilizers.
+The Swanyee Group is active in selling organic agricultural inputs mainly to small holder farmers in Myanmar.
 It has a research department that has been experimenting with the production of natural fertilizers, in the form of vermiculture.
-The core of the project is to expand the current level of vermiculture-based liquid and compose fertilizer.
-The project aims to demonstrat that organic fertilizers can be offered at
+The core of the project is to expand the current levels of vermiculture-based liquid and compost fertilizer.
+The project aims to demonstrate that organic fertilizers can be offered at lower costs than chemical fertilizers with effective social, economic and environmental impacts as per their ISFM policy.